cobbland/odin-project-extras/notes/project-ideas.md

 ## IndieWeb/ActivityPub App

 A webapp for sharing, commenting on, following, and posting.
 Also any RSS.
+(Sort of similar to [Tapestry](https://usetapestry.com/))

 ## Simple Dice Roller and Character Notes Keeper